Self-Soothe Skill in Dialectical Behavior Therapy DBT

 Click on the icon to see all your thoughts in the Dashboard.

-Your Thoughts about the ACCEPTS skill in DBT
+Your Thoughts about the Self-Soothe Skill in DBT

 References